Sending Money Abroad: A Guide to the Cheapest International Money Transfers

 In this guide, we explore 3 main services that offer the cheapest way to send money internationally – and go through other options.

-The 3 Cheap Ways to Send Money Internationally
+Cheapest Way to Send Money Internationally

 OFX has existed in the money transfer business for more than 20 years.
 To date, OFX has transacted more than €67 billion.